 Activities, Groups, Programmes @ St James's

-Part of our reading of the Gospel is the mandate to offer hospitality.
-We do that as a church by welcoming a wide range of groups and activities.
+We're not an over-organised church.
+Many of the activities, groups and programmes listed below have simply developed in response to need and inspiration and in the light of our reading of the Gospel.
+As a church we have long welcomed a wide range of groups and activities.
 Here are brief notes on some of the groups and events that meet or happen at St James’s.
-Some are directly part of our common life, others are not.
+Some are directly part of our common, worshipping life, others are not.

 A-Z